Neutrino Physics with an Opaque Detector: Results and Discussion

-Many possibilities for other dopants can be considered.
-To detect higher energy neutrinos other isotopes are known~\cite{Ref_NuInt4SN}, such as $^{208}$Pb that has a higher cross-section than the $^{12}$C present in organic scintillators~\cite{Ref_Pb208,Ref_C12}.
-Both $^{208}$Pb and $^{12}$C also grant neutrino flavour independent ($\nu_x$) detection, via neutral current interactions.
-A LiquidO detector doped with $^{208}$Pb at high concentrations would potentially enable simultaneous detection and identification of the $\nu_e$, $\bar\nu_e$ and $\nu_x$ channels.
-Choosing the level of doping is an optimisation that depends on the physics goals and various detector parameters.
-For example, the ability of a LiquidO scintillator detector to discriminate particles with point-like energy depositions from $\gamma$'s, as shown in Fig.~\ref{Fig_2}, is intrinsically reduced in the presence of heavy metals.
+Many other dopants can be considered for a range of physics purposes.
+Exploratory studies optimising the detector parameters and balancing the physics goals with any drawbacks introduced by doping must be carried out.
+For instance, the ability of a LiquidO detector to discriminate particles with point-like energy depositions from $\gamma$'s, as shown in Fig.~\ref{Fig_2}, is intrinsically reduced in the presence of heavy metals.
+Studies looking at specific scenarios are ongoing and will be presented in future publications.

-In general, a LiquidO detector with the capability to measure $\nu_e$'s and $\bar\nu_e$'s simultaneously would be ideal for sources that are an unavoidable mixture of both neutrinos and antineutrinos.
-A low threshold measurement of the flux from a supernova of both $\nu_e$ and $\bar\nu_e$ separately would be possible.
-Another example is a pion decay-at-rest beam where a mixture of primarily three types of neutrinos, $\nu_\mu,\,\bar\nu_\mu\:~{\rm and}\:~\nu_e$, are produced.
-The ability to identify each type separately opens up new opportunities to measure leptonic CP-violation~\cite{Ref_CPVV} or other sub-dominant transitions.

-\section{Conclusions}
+\subsection{Conclusions}

-The LiquidO detection technique is described here for the first time.
-This novel technology builds upon decades of existing expertise using scintillator detectors, but departs from the dominant transparency-based approach by exploiting an opaque scintillator medium.
-With a short scattering length, light is stochastically confined near its creation point, a behaviour that has now been successfully demonstrated in the laboratory.
-The result is a detector that preserves the advantages of conventional liquid scintillator detectors while adding detailed imaging of particle interaction topology that enables individual events to be identified.
-Additionally, LiquidO's unparalleled capacity for elemental doping is expected to facilitate new searches for rare processes and measurements of neutrinos, going beyond the interactions on H and C in organic scintillators.
-With the powerful background rejection capability offered by LiquidO and the possibility of loading suitable dopants at high concentrations, a wide panorama of opportunities becomes available in MeV-scale neutrino physics and beyond.
-Current work focuses on further exploring the physics capabilities while completing an R\&D program towards concrete experimental scenarios.
+Our detector technique builds upon decades of existing expertise using scintillator detectors, but departs from the ubiquitous transparency-based approach by exploiting an opaque scintillator medium.
+The result is a detector that preserves many advantages of conventional liquid scintillator detectors while adding detailed imaging of particle interaction topology that enables individual events to be identified.
+With this powerful background rejection capability and the possibility of loading suitable dopants at high concentrations, a wide panorama of opportunities becomes available in MeV-scale neutrino physics and beyond.
+Current work focuses on further exploring the physics capabilities while continuing hardware R\&D towards larger detectors.